rahulakrishna/rahulakrishna.github.io/content/blog/2023-10-31-stash-as-a-commit.md

 ---

-For individuals accustomed to the command-line interface of Git, the concept of committing instead of stashing may seem unconventional.
-However, when one's Git workflow is seamlessly integrated into their Integrated Development Environment (IDE), particularly Visual Studio Code, this approach becomes highly beneficial.
+For people accustomed to the command-line interface of Git, the concept of committing instead of stashing may seem unconventional.
+However, when your Git workflow is integrated into  Integrated Development Environment (IDE), particularly Visual Studio Code, this approach becomes beneficial.

 #### The User Interface of Atom

-The user interface of Atom is commendable, particularly due to its tri-pane design that consistently displays the File Explorer, Code, and Git.
+The user interface of Atom was great, particularly its tri-pane design that always keeps the File Explorer, Code, and Git in view.

 ![The Atom UI with File Explorer, Code Area and Git/Github Panel](https://thisdot.notion.site/image/https%3A%2F%2Fprod-files-secure.s3.us-west-2.amazonaws.com%2Feb53edbf-045d-426c-aa09-d626c2816f18%2F30eb89c7-3a26-44ee-b2f2-68ee6c0aa485%2FUntitled.png?table=block&id=d8d6eda7-64ee-407a-80bc-5008f3df3411&spaceId=eb53edbf-045d-426c-aa09-d626c2816f18&width=2000&userId=&cache=v2)

 The Atom UI with File Explorer, Code Area and Git/Github Panel

-This design is advantageous as it continually updates a list of changes made to files on the right side of the screen, providing a general overview of the magnitude of your modifications.
+The most useful part of this is that it continually updates a list of changes made to files on the right side of the screen, providing a general overview of the magnitude of your modifications.
 This visibility encourages experimental changes, which can be easily cherry-picked or discarded.

 ![Atom Git Pane](https://thisdot.notion.site/image/https%3A%2F%2Fprod-files-secure.s3.us-west-2.amazonaws.com%2Feb53edbf-045d-426c-aa09-d626c2816f18%2Fa0cac6ea-b1a1-4188-88f2-bcd93e7ae264%2FUntitled.png?table=block&id=a43d04df-ecd0-4ece-bb34-c6249ef0ace4&spaceId=eb53edbf-045d-426c-aa09-d626c2816f18&width=2000&userId=&cache=v2)